Citrus-Software/tangerine-docs/docs/developer/usecase.md

 ## Build a Shot

-You have the possibility to create a `Shot` object.
-In this way, you can add every attribute needed directly this new object and save it to a file.
+You can create a `Shot` object, which allows you to add all necessary attributes directly to the new object and save it to a file.
-You skip the loading of data into Tangerine when not needed.
+This approach skips loading data into Tangerine when it is not needed.

-For exemple, if you want to generate every `.shot` of a sequence or an episode really fast, use this.
+For example, if you want to quickly generate all `.shot` files for a sequ

 ```python
 from tang_core.document.shot import Shot